iter-io/h1b_statistics/README.md

       -s FILE_PATH, --states-output-file FILE_PATH
                             File path of the output file for writing a report on Top 10 States
+      -p, --profile         Enable this flag to the profile the script

 # Tests